 DNP Admission Requirements

 Classes are admitted in fall semesters only.
-Applications for the cohort beginning Fall 2018 will be available on October 13, 2017.
+Applications for the Fall 2022 cohort will be available in October 2021.
 Please direct any questions to firstname.lastname@example.org.
 Candidates seeking admission to the Doctor of Nursing Practice program must meet California State University, Fullerton’s requirements and the DNP Program requirements for admission (admission requirements are equivalent for all Consortium schools).

 Applicants seeking admission to the DNP program must have:

 - A master’s degree, from an accredited institution, in nursing or a health related field (i.e., public health, or health administration) and national certification as an APRN (CNM, CNS, CRNA or NP) (direct care track),

 - A master’s in nursing from an accredited institution in nursing leadership or administration, nursing education, or community health nursing (indirect care track).